bevyengine/bevy/release-content/release-notes/material.md

 pull_requests: [21543]
 ---

-TODO: this needs further work

-Materials can now be defined without a renderer
+Materials can now be defined without a renderer.